zijie-cai/Custom-N-Queens-Solver-/README.md

 ### CSP Formulation
 - **Variables:**
-   - Rows on the board; the algorithm finds a solution by traversing through the board row by row (by default).
+   - Rows on the board
 - **Domain:**
-   - Columns for each row on the board; the algorithm finds a solution by whether a column spot is safe/unthreatened.
+   - Columns for each row on the board
 - **Constraints:**
    - No two Queens can be in the same row.
    - No two Queens can be in the same column.